argoproj-labs/hera/docs/user-guides/scripts.md

 ### Artifact Loaders

-In case you want to load an object directly from the Artifact path, we allow two types of loaders besides the default `Path` behaviour used when no loader is specified.
+In case you want to load an object directly from the `path` of the `Artifact`, we allow two types of loaders besides the default `Path` behaviour used when no loader is specified.
 The `ArtifactLoader` enum provides `file` and `json` loaders.

 #### `None` loader
 With `None` set as the loader (which is by default) in the Artifact annotation, the `path` attribute of `Artifact` is